nickmvega/mpcs-53014-baseball-project/README.md

 # Baseball Project

 The idea of this project was to create a web app where a user could query any MLB baseball game using a date, and the result would be the final score summary and the play by play information about the game.

-The real time data would come into play during live games, where live data updating the play by play table in real time.
+The system also includes a speed layer designed to simulate live incoming baseball plays for 2025, demonstrating how the application would behave during an actual game with real-time updates.

 This project follows an Lambda Architecture with a batch layer, serving layer, and speed layer.

-The batch layer contains play by play data for each from 2020 to 2024.
-The speed layer simulates data coming in from 2025.
+The batch layer contains play by play data for each game from 2020 to 2024.
+The speed layer simulates data coming in from the 2025 season, and the serving layer uses HBase tables to support fast queries on a large play by play dataset.

 # Video

 The video can be found within this github repo, labeled as RECORDING_nvega.mp4.
 The video shows the webapp being used.
-While I wasn't able to get a fully functionaly speed layer, I explained in the video what the purpose of the speed layer in this project would be and the what the hadoop consoles were showing, when I ran the speed layer.
+The video shows the web application being used.
+While the speed layer was not fully functional , the video explains its intended function, how the Kafka/Spark jobs run, and how they update HBase in real time.

 # Challenges

-One of the challenges that I faced with this project were the long wait time for cluster resources on various queries.
-I felt that a lot of my progress was hindered throug this and if I was able to give my past self any advice, it would be to try and run jobs when the cluster is less contested (times like 2 AM, etc).
+A major challenge throughout the project was cluster resource contention.
+I waited large amount of times for slow job executions, which significantly slowed development and debugging.

+If I were to redo this project, I would run heavy Hive and Spark jobs during low-traffic hours (e.g., late nights) to avoid this.

 # Data Ingestion